fabiofranchino/fabiofranchino.com/content/automation/how-to-create-personalized-open-graph-images.md

 ## The problem: the same image

 A typical issue on many websites is that the image is always the same no matter the URL.
-Some systems (such as Wordpress) allows to customize the image by picking a specific image from the assets library.
+Some systems (such as Wordpress) allow to customize the image by picking a specific one from the assets library.

 ![](/assets/automation/how-to-create-personalized-open-graph-images/card-2.png)

 It's a first step that allows to customize the Open Graph image to  a basic level.
-If you want to use a more interesting graphic composition, you have to create it manually for each website page:
+If you want to use a more **interesting** and **informative** graphic composition, you have to create it manually for each website page:

 ![](/assets/automation/how-to-create-personalized-open-graph-images/card-3.png)

-BTW, the above image is not created manually, but using an **automatic software pipeline!**
+BTW, the above image is not created manually, they use an **automatic software pipeline!**

-## The solution: generate on-the-fly a personalized image
+## The solution: generate on-the-fly a personalized, data-driven, image

-Solving this problem is possible by using a software pipeline that generates the image on-the-fly when it's requested by the social crawlers.
+It is possible to solve this problem by using a software pipeline that generates the image **on-the-fly** when it's requested by the social crawlers.

-The following example is generated using fresh data of the specific [URL](https://www.fabiofranchino.com/blog/get-colors-from-images-in-bulk-with-node-js/):
+The following example is generated using fresh data from this [URL](https://www.fabiofranchino.com/blog/get-colors-from-images-in-bulk-with-node-js/):

 ![](/assets/automation/how-to-create-personalized-open-graph-images/card-4.png)